boris-kz/CogAlg/README.md

 Full introduction: www.cognitivealgorithm.info

 Intelligence is ability to predict and plan (self-predict), which can only be done by discovering and projecting patterns.
 This definition is well established: pattern recognition is a core of any IQ test, and prediction is the only use of recognition.
 But there is no general and constructive definition of either pattern or recognition.
-More precisely, recognition is a quantified similarity (match), which currently lacks a consistent measure.
+More precisely, a degree of recognition is similarity (match), which currently lacks a conceptually consistent measure.
 So, I came up with my own definitions, which directly translate into algorithm introduced here.

 For excellent popular introduction to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, both of them and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
 I outline my approach below and then compare it to ANN, biological NN, CapsNet, and clustering.

-I need help in design and implementation of this algorithm.
-This is an open project but I can pay per contribution, or monthly if there is some track record.
-But this work is theory first, experimentation last.
-So, you should be able to participate in designing algorithm from the first principles.
+I need help in design and implementation of this algorithm, in Python: open project CogAlg on GitHub.
+I pay per contribution, or monthly if there is some track record, see last part of this post.
+But this work is theory-first, experimentation last: my algorithm is designed from the first principles.
 Unless you find flaws or omissions in my reasoning, which would be even more valuable.
-Please contact me if interested, here, on my intro, or via G+.
+Please contact me if interested: here, on GitHub, or G+.
 This content is published under the Creative Commons Attribution 4.0 International License.

 .